MangoTheCat/dbloadss/blog/blogpost.md

 ![Power BI Screenshot of Results](img/mean_delay_powerbi.jpg)

 It turns out the daily variation means you don't learn much from this plot.
-Maybe it's time to go and look at that manager's question about late flights afterall.
+Maybe it's time to go and look at that manager's question about late flights after all.

 Conclusion
 ==========